 Both Erin and Emily saw doctors in the past who completely wrote them off.
 When Emily told her doctor—someone she’d trusted for years—that she didn’t feel right, he said she’s young and would feel better after losing weight.

-“Never accept dismissal as a reflection of what you deserve,” says Shaina Painter, a functional medicine nutritionist and health coach at Parsley Health who works with patients with invisible illness and chronic illness.
+“Never accept dismissal as a reflection of what you deserve,” says Shaina Painter, a former functional medicine nutritionist and health coach at Parsley Health who worked with patients with invisible illness and chronic illness.
 While advocating for yourself in the health care system may feel more difficult when your illness isn’t visible, it’s essential for getting the care that can help you manage or reverse your condition.

 Just like any service provider, you can hire (and fire) your doctor, says Painter.
 She suggests reading providers’ reviews, asking around, and viewing your first encounter as an interview.
 Make a list of questions and traits you’re looking for, and if someone doesn’t meet those parameters, find a practitioner who does, she says.